 Spoon the batter into the pan.
 In an even layer, scatter some of the crumbles over the top first, then do a layer of blueberries.
 Repeat to finish all of the crumbles and blueberries.
 See my note on this below.

-Bake for 45-50 minutes or until a toothpick comes out clean when inserted (I use a dried piece of spaghetti).
+Bake for 55-65 minutes or until a toothpick comes out clean when inserted (I use a dried piece of spaghetti).
+Please check at the 50 minute mark to see how things are going.

 Cool completely before serving.
 Dust with powdered sugar.

 For best results, use leftover 100% hydration starter.
 Its batter-like texture is the perfect match for this crumb cake.
-If you’re using a thicker, low hydration starter you will have to add more liquid.
+If you’re using a thicker, low hydration starter you will have to add more liquid, otherwise the cake might become more dense.

 If you’re not weighing your ingredients, spoon and level the flour into measuring cups.
 This way, you won’t be tempted to overpack the flour which will result in a denser cake.